-To overcome the challenges of growing cucumbers in Arizona the key is to plant cucumbers early in the season and plant short season varieties that will ripen before the hottest days of summer.
+To overcome the challenges of growing cucumbers in hot climates, the key is to plant cucumbers early in the season and plant short-season varieties that will ripen before the hottest days of summer.

-Armenian types are actually a melon that taste like a cucumber.
+Armenian types are actually a melon that tastes like a cucumber.
 They are especially suited to hot desert areas and will produce throughout the summer.

-How and When to Plant
+How and When to Plant Cucumbers

 Provide Support for Growing Cucumbers